vijilAI/docs/source/setup.md

 # Setup

-This section prepares your development environment to use Vijil cloud services.
+This section will guide you through the process of preparing your development environment to use Vijil cloud services.

 ## Vijil Evaluate